 Challenge yourself on the classic trek to Everest Base Camp via Gokyo Lakes.

 It’s one of the most peaceful countries on the planet, so who would have thought that Nepal could also hold one of the world’s most rugged, shatteringly cold and bone-breaking challenges for trekkers and adventurers.
 It will be tough, but luckily the friendly nature and kind smiles of the Nepalese people will warm your heart in ways that a duck-feathered parka cannot.
 Trekking to Everest Base Camp is an incredible challenge but it also proves to be very rewarding.
 The hike heads straight towards some of the most incredible scenery on the planet, including the blue lakes of Gokyo and views of the world’s biggest heavyweight, measuring 8,848 metres – mighty Mt Everest.

 What's included in this trip

 Everest & Gokyo Lakes SummaryAdd to Shortlist

 Kathmandu is like an alluring whirlwind of sights, sounds, smells and colours.
-Almost overwhelming, its charm and history peaks out from the most unexpected places rendering most visitors enamoured.
+Almost overwhelming, its charm and history peeks out from the most unexpected places rendering most visitors enamoured.

 Enjoy a spectacular scenic flight from Kathmandu to Lukla, flying parallel to the Himalayan mountains that border Nepal and Tibet.
 Explore this small village and in the afternoon begin the trek with a descent towards Dudh Kosi River before joining the main trail and continuing to Phakding.